Morgan Stanley lifts The Goodyear Tire & Rubber Company [GT] price estimate. Who else is bullish?

 Morgan Stanley have made an estimate for The Goodyear Tire & Rubber Company shares, keeping their opinion on the stock as Equal-Weight, with their previous recommendation back on April 16, 2021.
 The new note on the price target was released on February 16, 2021, representing the official price target for The Goodyear Tire & Rubber Company stock.
 Previously, the target price had yet another raise to $16, while Morgan Stanley analysts kept a Overweight rating on GT stock.

-The Goodyear Tire & Rubber Company [GT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.52.
-With this latest performance, GT shares dropped by -0.32% in over the last four-week period, additionally sinking by -6.78% over the last 6 months – not to mention a rise of 59.40% in the past year of trading.
+The Goodyear Tire & Rubber Company [GT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.46.
+With this latest performance, GT shares gained by 0.76% in over the last four-week period, additionally sinking by -12.54% over the last 6 months – not to mention a rise of 60.63% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and The Goodyear Tire & Rubber Company [GT] shares currently have an operating margin of -0.87 and a Gross Margin at +20.09.
 The Goodyear Tire & Rubber Company’s Net Margin is presently recorded at -10.18.